Neco Williams: How Liverpool unearthed another superb young right-back | Goal.com

 A star of the future?
 He just might be.

-“It’s all happened pretty fast to be honest,” Williams tells Goal , reflecting on his progress.
-“I’ve gone from being in the Under-18s side to winning the FA Youth Cup to making my senior debut in the space of a few months – it’s been quite a big jump!”
+“It’s all happened pretty fast to be honest,” Williams tells Goal, reflecting on his progress.
+“I’ve gone from being in the U18s side to winning the FA Youth Cup to making my senior debut in the space of a few months – it’s been quite a big jump!”

 Williams’ rise has caught even Liverpool by surprise.
 They knew he was talented, sure, but even Klopp has been taken aback by just how well the 18-year-old has adapted.